WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### What would you like to work on next week?

 * VF asked to have a look at what other institutions' ethics committees ask about/do.
-I've briefly checked a few.
-Oxford have something similar to what we thought we could develop.
+  * I've briefly checked a few.
+  * Oxford have something similar to what we thought we could develop.

 #### Where do you need help from Kirstie?

 * I know presentations are a big thing in this world, but what else might work?
+  * Videos?
-Videos?
-I'm thinking videos again...
+  * I'm thinking videos again...
+  * KW: Love these ideas - have a chat with Georgia too and brainstorm what works.
+I bet Yo might have some good ideas too!

 #### Any other topics